DotBowder/python-window_grabber/README.md

 Now that you have these variables, you can use them for anything.

-To Update the window object with the new window position and size, call the xdotool_window_stat function attached to the window class.
+If the target/focus window moves, you can update the window object with the new window position and size.
+To do this, call the xdotool_window_stat function attached to the window class.
 The update flag will update the class variables.

 > window_object.xdotool_window_stat(update=True)